Our favorite Thanksgiving recipes

 - Add dressing to salad to taste just before serving

-This is what we’ll start cooking throughout the week next week, as I massage my bird in its brine each night.
-Writing this almost makes me want to run to Boston Market, but I’m fancier than that so I’ll just drink my wine.
+The best part is all these Thanksgiving recipes can be made in advance, except don’t mix the salad and salad dressing until just before serving.
+Some of the dishes are actually better made in advance.
+This is what we’ll start cooking throughout the week next week, as I massage my bird in its brine every night.
+Writing this almost makes me want to run to Boston Market, but I’m fancier than that, so I’ll just drink my wine.